RedPointGlobal/redpoint-rpi/docs/migration.md

 ### Service mesh (Linkerd) integration

-**Before:** Customers using Linkerd had to manually annotate every deployment with proxy injection and timeout settings, either by editing templates or using namespace-level injection (which affected non-RPI pods too).
+**Before:** Using Linkerd required manually annotating every deployment with proxy injection and timeout settings, either by editing templates or using namespace-level injection (which affected non-RPI pods too).

 **Now:** The `serviceMesh` section enables per-pod Linkerd proxy injection and configuration for all RPI deployments: